eth-protocol-fellows/protocol-studies/docs/wiki/EL/evm.md

 The virtual machine concept serves as an abstraction.
 Ethereum Virtual Machine (EVM) is a _specific_ software implementation of this abstraction.
 The anatomy of the EVM is described below:

+In computer architecture, a word refers to a fixed-size unit of data that the CPU can process at once.
+EVM has a word size of **32 bytes**.

 ![EVM anatomy](../../images/evm/evm-anatomy.jpg)

 _For clarity, the figure above simplifies the Ethereum state.
 The actual state includes additional elements like Message Frames and Transient Storage._